CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/GettingStarted.md

 Read more about generating an API key [here](Authorization.md).

-## Find your Organization ID
+## Find your organization ID

-To begin navigating the API, you will first need to know your Organization ID.
+To begin navigating the API, you will first need to know your organization ID.
 This will be required for endpoints needing an `organizationId` parameter.

 [List the organizations that the user has privileges on](##!get-organizations)